 Hotel or hostel?
 I have stayed in both, but I love a good fancy hotel!
 It’s like a treat for me since I mostly stay in hostels or budget hotels during my travels to save money if I’m not participating in a press stay.

 City or nature?
-I am a city gal though and through!
+I am a city gal through and through!
 I love beaches and nice walks around a place I am visiting, but I’m not a huge fan of being out in the woods.
-Bugs and dirt and me don’t mix!
+Bugs and dirt and I don’t mix!

 Popular site or off the beaten path?
 I like a little of both but I prefer off the beaten path.
-Less tourists, and I get to introduce my followers something completely different!
+Fewer tourists and I get to introduce my followers to something completely different!